MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2022

+- A PAC-Bayesian Generalization Bound for Equivariant Networks. [[paper]](https://arxiv.org/abs/2210.13150)
+  - Arash Behboodi, Gabriele Cesa, Taco Cohen. *NeurIPS 2022*
+  - Key Word: PAC-Bayes; Equivariant Networks.
+  - <details><summary>Digest</summary> We study how equivariance relates to generalization error utilizing PAC Bayesian analysis for equivariant networks, where the transformation laws of feature spaces are determined by group representations.
+By using perturbation analysis of equivariant networks in Fourier domain for each layer, we derive norm-based PAC-Bayesian generalization bounds.
+The bound characterizes the impact of group size, and multiplicity and degree of irreducible representations on the generalization error and thereby provide a guideline for selecting them.

 - Tighter PAC-Bayes Generalisation Bounds by Leveraging Example Difficulty. [[paper]](https://arxiv.org/abs/2210.11289)
   - Felix Biggs, Benjamin Guedj.
   - Key Word: PAC-Bayes.